Juniper-SE/Apstra_IBA_Probes/README.md

   - Investigate automation.
 Example check that .json files aare proper JSON, check that Images directory only contains .png, check that a folder is in a gi ven sturcture.

 - Examples to add:
-  - OS Version compliance check, using Match_String processor and configlets for parametrisation.
   - BFD telemetry (less important, since already documented)
   - RoCEv2  We should have a public roadmap
 -->